MAPS™ SIP Protocol Emulator

 The application gives the users the unlimited ability to edit SIP messages and control scenarios (message sequences).
 "Message sequences" are generated through scripts.
 "Messages" are created using message templates.

 MAPS™ can be used to simulate any interface of the VoIP network.
-A single MAPS™ can act as more than one SIP entity at a time and can generate any SIP message on wire in VoIP network and hence equipments needed to test are reduced.
+Single MAPS™ instance can act as more than one SIP entity at a time and can generate any SIP message on wire in VoIP network and hence equipment needed to test are reduced.
+MAPS™ SIP supports UDP, TCP, TLS transport types.
+Secure Real-time Transport Protocol (or SRTP) traffic supported over TLS (Transport Layer Security) Transport and TLS Library (OpenSSL) uses a Certificate and Key.

 With the purchase of RTP Core license (PKS102), MAPS™ SIP supports transmission and detection of various RTP traffic such as, digits, voice file, single tone, dual tones, IVR, FAX*, and Video*.
 With regular RTP traffic, the maximum Simultaneous Calls up to 2500, and Calls per Second up to 250 is achievable.
 Almost all industry standard voice codec supported.